 An updated Craftsman style

-When viewed from the street, the houses had a solid Craftsman Style look and feel, with inviting porches, unadorned detailing, and simple, low slung roof lines with wide overhangs.
+When viewed from the street, the houses had a solid Craftsman Style look, with inviting porches, unadorned detailing, and simple, low slung roof lines with wide overhangs.
 They also embodied elements of the West Coast Regionalism style with simple shapes, economical use of space, lots of interior wood, an abundance of natural daylight, and superb natural ventilation.

-The home's open and airy floor plan had a living room focus, few hallways, and lots of windows.
+The home's open and airy floor plan had a great-room focus, few hallways, and lots of windows.
 Stained glass windows provided a special touch, while beamed ceilings, hardwood floors, American Clay wall finishes, and built-in hardwood woodwork added a feeling of coziness.

 The site and homes were designed to meet the stringent criteria of the Cascadia Green Building Council's Living Building and Sites Challenge.
 House designs exceeded Earth Advantage® platinum certification and satisfied the State of Oregon's Energy Star® net-zero energy goals.
 These sustainability certifications aimed to create well-being in place and people through shared values in excellent indoor air quality, water, abundant daylight, sound absorbing acoustics, natural ventilation, community gardens and orchards, natural habitat areas and walking trails.